 So you’ve been stung by a jellyfish.
 The good news: there’s no need to get your friend to pee on you.
 The bad news: all the other treatments you’ve heard of will probably only make it worse.

-A jellyfish sting is like a thousand tiny spears injecting you with poison all at once—literally.
-Their tentacles have millions of tiny lances embedded inside nematocysts, which launch the little stingers out and into your skin upon contact.
+A jellyfish sting is like a thousand tiny spears simultaneously injecting you with poison—literally.
+Their tentacles have millions of minuscule lances embedded inside nematocysts, which launch the little stingers out and into your skin upon contact.
 They latch on, like those little burrs that get in your dog’s fur, and let loose a stream of venom.
 If the jellyfish that gets you happens to be, say, a box jellyfish, you could be dead in minutes.

-If you’re a character from a hit ’90s television series, you’re probably thinking, “yeah, but you can just pee on it, right?
-Everyone knows that the ammonia or whatever counteracts the sting.”
+If you’re a character from a hit ’90s television series, you’re probably thinking, “Yeah, but you can just pee on it, right?
+Everyone knows the ammonia or whatever counteracts the sting.”
 But that’s where you’re wrong.
 Know what else doesn’t work?
-Almost everything that Google suggests.
-Two researchers from the University of Hawaii at Mānoa recently reviewed those purported solutions and found that of all the home-style remedies, only one was really a good idea: vinegar.
-They published their findings on Wednesday in the journal Toxins.
+Almost everything Google suggests.
+Two researchers from the University of Hawaii at Mānoa reviewed those purported solutions and found that of all the home remedies, only one was really a good idea: vinegar.
+They published their findings in the journal Toxins.

 So the next time you’re hanging out at the beach, just bring your handy vinegar.
-Or, try wearing pantyhose—the smooth mesh protects against many stinging species.
-Sure, you’ll look a little bit insane.
+Or try wearing pantyhose—the smooth mesh protects against many stinging species.
+Sure, you might get some weird looks.
 But at least you’ll be ready for this jelly.

 This story has been updated.
 It was originally published on March 20, 2017.